here are links to the equipment that I mostly use and the people I that like to supply it...

 Apple speaks for itself really, phones, computers (not software though!!) they pretty much service the whole industry, but you knew that.

 I use location flash lighting in almost every image that I take which has led to what feels like a lifetime searching for the perfect flash lighting system.
-As I mostly work on my own weight is a big issue for me and the variety of my work demands a certain level of flexibility also.
+As I mostly work on my own so weight is a big issue for me and the variety of my work demands a certain level of flexibility also.
 I have been through most of the low cost options and some of the high cost as well, I could write an exhaustive list of things that I don't like about the many systems out there but that isn't really in the spirit of this essay so instead this is where i've ended up.
 I use PaulCBuff Einstein heads for almost all studio and location portrait set ups.
-They are light (ish) and small (ish) but powerful, produce a good quality of light and are remarkably colour consistent for their price point.
+They are light (ish) and small (ish) but powerful, produce a good (ish) quality of light and are remarkably colour consistent for their price point.
 They also work directly off the mains (120v or 240v) in the studio or off the fabulous (and very small) Mini Vagabond battery packs on location.
 I can carry lots of them to any shoot with relatively little fuss.
 There are some downsides, they are only available in the states direct from the manufacturer who can be a pain to deal with, they can only be serviced the same way which can be expensive in shipping and sourcing light modifiers for them requires some lateral thinking but despite this I love them, they have made all of my working practices easier and my images better as a result.
-I've also started using their Cybersync radio trigger system, I was a reluctant to do this for some years (I love Pocketwizards!!) having now made the jump though I am enjoying the interface and the remote manual control options that they present (much like the ProFoto air system).
+I've also started using their Cybersync radio trigger system, I was a reluctant to do this for some years (I love Pocketwizards!!) having now made the jump though I am enjoying the interface and the remote manual control options that they present (much like the ProFoto air system without the odd exposure controls).